altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 "No no no…"<br/>
 "There are tens of thousands of books collected from overseas in the basement too."<br/>
 "……"<br/>
-Only when Altina said:"Hey, Regis?!】 did he finally snapped out of it.<br/>
+Only when Altina said:"Hey, Regis?!" did he finally snapped out of it.<br/>
 He covered it up with a cough.<br/>
 "Haha… I still have my aspirations and responsibilities."<br/>
 He said the same thing as before, but Altina still stared at him.<br/>
-Eleanor said with a wry smile:
+Eleanor said with a wry smile:<br/>
 "Well, I don’t have any ill intentions.
 Sir Regis, do feel free to take any book you wish to read.
 After all, the money you helped me earn is enough to buy another shipload."<br/>
 "Ehh?!
 That matter has already been settled?!"<br/>
 "I told you before, right?
 Getting contracts from royals and nobles is my specialty."<br/>